The Davenport (Davenport, Iowa)

 The Davenport Hotel was a historic building located in downtown Davenport, Iowa, United States.
 It was individually listed on the National Register of Historic Places in 1983.
 In 2020 it was included as a contributing property in the Davenport Downtown Commercial Historic District.

-It was an apartment building called The Davenport.
-A rear portion of the building collapsed in 2023.
-The majority of the building was demolished on June 12, 2023.
-Several remaining sections were demolished over the next three days.
+Sometime in the late 20th century, the hotel was converted into an apartment building called The Davenport.
+A rear portion of the building collapsed in 2023, resulting in the deaths of three people.
+The majority of the building was demolished on June 12, 2023, while the remaining sections were demolished over the next three days.